Towards reconstructing quantum structured light on a quantum computer: Discussion

 It is important to note, however, that the present method does not yet perform full quantum state reconstruction in the usual tomographic sense.
 In principle, our method discretizes, or effectively binarizes, the density matrix by encoding its independent parameters into binary spin variables.
 Each component of the matrix elements is mapped onto a finite bitstring representation, so that the reconstruction problem can be cast as a combinatorial optimisation over these spin degrees of freedom.
 The resulting formulation allows the cost function to be embedded into an Ising Hamiltonian, where each spin configuration corresponds to a particular binary approximation of the density matrix.
 In this way, the ground-state solution identifies the bitstring that best represents the reconstructed quantum state within the resolution of the encoding.
 For this demonstration, the reconstructed density matrix is obtained by taking the average over all bitstring configurations, weighted by their corresponding eigenvalues of the Ising Hamiltonian.
 This ensures that the dominant, lowest-energy configurations contribute most strongly to the final outcome, while higher-energy (less optimal) solutions have proportionally smaller impact.
 In this sense, the method naturally emphasised the principal components of the reconstruction.
+Importantly, this reconstruction procedure does not assume that the underlying quantum state is pure.
+Since the Ising Hamiltonian is constructed from a Pauli decomposition of the density matrix, which is formally general, both pure and mixed states are admissible at the level of the cost function.
+The restriction to real-valued reconstructions in the present study arises solely from the chosen encoding of the density-matrix elements onto real binary variables, rather than from the variational framework or cost function itself.
+Mixed states are therefore representable within the present framework; for example, uniform or near-uniform bitstring configurations correspond, upon reshaping, to highly mixed density matrices.
+The primary limitation is not purity, but the finite resolution imposed by the binary encoding of the matrix elements.
 To systematically improve the precision of the recovered state, additional qubits can be introduced to increase the bit depth of the encoding, thereby refining the resolution with which the density matrix elements are represented